mdmamunhasan/pgsync/ReadMe.md

 11. Finally check your setup by run ```npm test``` within container.
 If evrything changed data passed then data passed to kinesis.
 12. Follow the same process for NODE_ENV='production' also

-pgSync is deployed to the server:

-ec2-52-221-223-222.ap-southeast-1.compute.amazonaws.com

-It is running using docker.

 ## Lamda Function

 Format for insert payload